 Sure, Michael Moorcock, Karl Edward Wagner, and countless others helped provision the journey from dark fantasy to grimdark.
 But before their time,way back in the 1930s, the Texan known as ‘Two-gun’ was spinning fantasy yarns driven by morally deficient heroes with selfish and sometimes disturbing motivations.
 Notably, these sword-and-sorcery tales, as they came to be known, were antithetical to the more hopeful and altruistic writings of Tolkien and those who trailed him.
 Howard was among the first writers to blend gritty, blood-pumping adventure yarns with dark fantasy elements, and in this regard, I don’t believe he is always given his due credit.

 Though Howard’s settings aren’t aggressively bleak, they are as cold and cruel as one would expect from pseudo-historical settings.
 But it is not so much the plots or the places that resemble our modern concept of grimdark (though there are similarities)—it is his characters and their motivations.
 His most popular and enduring creation, Conan the Cimmerian, is not a typical hero.
 While many claim he is an anti-hero, and certain traits favour that description, that label is both vague and wide.
-Conan not should be so carelessly categorized, nor should Bran Mak Morn, another of Howard’s barbarian kings.
+Conan should not be so carelessly categorized, nor should Bran Mak Morn, another of Howard’s barbarian kings.
 After a careful examination of these two characters, I’m comfortable asserting that Howard was the godfather of the grimdark protagonist.

 According to Novalyne Price, Howard once described Conan as “the damndest bastard I ever saw” (Price, One Who Walked Alone, 20).
 I think it’s fair to say that this is no way to describe a hero.
 And while Conan does play the hero when it suits him, if he doesn’t totally shatter the heroic archetype, he certainly cracks it.
 His motivations for slaying are manifold.
 Supported by his capable sword arm and near super-human constitution, he seeks money, wine, women, power, and sometimes vengeance.
 Time and again, he proves to be unrestrained by moral scruples.
 In ‘Rogues in the House’, he is jailed after slaying a priest to avenge his fellow thief and partner-in-crime.
 Then, in negotiations to win back his freedom, he agrees to kill a man he doesn’t know.
 In ‘Queen of the Black Coast’, after slaying a judge, he hops aboard a merchant ship and threatens to “drench (the) galley in the blood of its crew”.
 In what is perhaps Howard’s most controversial tale, ‘The Frost Giant’s Daughter’, Conan reveals his dark lusts as he stalks a nymph-like woman across the barren northern wastes, threatening to “warm (her) with the fire in (his) own blood.”
 While there’s plenty of evidence to suggest he is literally bewitched by Atali’s magic, it’s disingenuous to claim rape—in this story—is not a motivator, whether he has been charmed or not.
 These are certainly not heroic traits, not by today’s standards, nor when compared to other fantasy fare of that era.